C. Joseph Vijay: 2023–2026: Continued success

-In 2023, Vijay starred in the action drama film Varisu directed by Vamshi Paidipally.
+In 2023, Vijay was seen in the action drama film Varisu directed by Vamshi Paidipally.
 The film was a commercial success, grossing over ₹300 crore at the box office.
 His next release of 2023 was the action thriller Leo.
 It received mixed reviews from critics, but went on to become a commercially successful film and emerged as one of the highest grossing Indian films of the year with a gross more than ₹600 crore.
-His sci-fi action film The Greatest of All Time opened to mixed reviews, but had a theatrical revenue of more than ₹450 crore.
-In February 2024, Vijay announced that he would do only one more film, which will be his 69th and last as a lead actor, titled as Jana Nayagan.
+His action thriller film The Greatest of All Time opened to mixed reviews, but had a theatrical revenue of more than ₹450 crore.
+In February 2024, Vijay announced that he would do only one more film, later titled Jana Nayagan.
+The film is reportedly inspired by the Telugu film Bhagavanth Kesari.
+The film was scheduled for release on 9 January 2026, but was delayed due to censorship issues.
+It was subsequently leaked on piracy websites on 9 April 2026, prior to its official theatrical release.
+Ultimately, Jana Nayagan (2026) opened in theatres on 23 July.
+Jana Nayagan saw a bumper opening despite mixed reviews, as fans thronged theatres to catch Vijay "one last time" on the big screen.
+It also underperformed at the box office due to the film's leak before its release, though it emerged as the highest-grossing Tamil film of 2026, one of the highest-grossing Indian films of 2026, and one of the highest-grossing Tamil films of all time.

 Music career

 Vijay is considered as one of the most prolific singers among Tamil actors.
-He has sung for composers including but not limited to, Ilaiyaraaja, Deva, Vidyasagar, Sirpy, Bharani, S. A. Rajkumar, Ramana Gogula, A. R. Rahman, Yuvan Shankar Raja, D. Imman, Devi Sri Prasad, Harris Jayaraj, G. V. Prakash Kumar, Anirudh Ravichander, Santhosh Narayanan and Thaman S.

-Vijay made his debut by singing "Bombay City Sukkha Rotti" (1994) in Rasigan.
-After his 25th song "Vaadi Vaadi" (2005) in Sachein, Vijay took a sabbatical from singing to concentrate on acting, but made a comeback with "Google Google" in Thuppakki (2012).
-He won the Favorite Song of The Year at the Vijay Awards for his performance of the song. and a SIIMA Award nomination for Best Playback Singer.
+He has sung for various composers including Ilaiyaraaja, and A. R. Rahman.
+He made his singing debut with the song "Bombay City Sukkha Rotti" in Rasigan (1994).
+After recording his 25th song, "Vaadi Vaadi" in Sachein (2005), he took a sabbatical from singing to concentrate on acting.
+He made a comeback with the track "Google Google" in Thuppakki (2012), which earned him the award for the favourite song of the year at the Vijay Awards, and a nomination for the best play back singer in the South Indian International Movie Awards.
+In 2015, he was nominated for the Best Playback Singer award in the Filmfare Award South for the song "Yaendi Yaendi".
+The following year, he was nominated again in the same category for his performance in the song "Selfie Pulla".

-In 2016, the pop song "Selfie Pulla" which Vijay had recorded in 2014 became popular in Romania and other European countries.
-He was nominated for a Filmfare Award South in the Best Playback Singer category for "Selfie Pulla".
-In 2015 he was again nominated for Best Playback Singer, for his performance of "Yaendi Yaendi".